litmuschaos/litmus/CODE_OF_CONDUCT.md

 This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community.
 Examples of representing a project or community include using an official project e-mail address, posting via an official social media account, or acting as an appointed representative at an online or offline event.
 Representation of a project may be further defined and clarified by project maintainers.

+## Chances

+Project maintainers are responsible for clarifying the standards of acceptable behavior and are expected to take appropriate and fair corrective action in response to any instances of unacceptable behavior.
+This Code of Conduct applies both within project spaces and in public spaces when an individual is representing the project or its community

 ## Enforcement

 Instances of abusive, harassing or otherwise unacceptable behavior may be reported by contacting the project team at support@mayadata.io.
 The project team will review and investigate all complaints, and will respond in a way that it deems appropriate to the circumstances.
 The project team is obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.